Tuesday 8 March 2022

 Smith numbers of order 3 are composite numbers \(n\) not in A176670 such that the sum of the cubes of the digits of \(n\) equals the sum of the cubes of the digits of the prime factors of \(n\) (with multiplicity).

 Now the members of OEIS A176670 (referred to above) are composite numbers having the same digits as their prime factors (with multiplicity), excluding zero digits.
-An example is 25105 = 5 x 5021 in which the number and the factorization of the number have digits 1, 2, 5, 5 when sorted and excluding zeroes.
+An example is 25105 = 5 x 5021 in which the number and the factorization of the number have digits 1, 2 and 5 when sorted and excluding zeroes.
 It is these sorts of numbers that are excluded from OEIS A178213, even though they are Smith numbers.

 Now getting back to OEIS A178213 and Smith numbers of order 3, the initial members are: